 - Officers are trained to attempt de-escalation techniques before considering the application of force to resolve a situation involving a person who is non-compliant, actively resistant or actively aggressive.

-- De-escalation is continually occurring when a DPD officer is in any of those situations.
-De-escalation can be employed before and after any use of force action.
+- De-escalation is continually occurring when a Dublin Police officer is in any of those situations.
+De-escalation can be employed before and after any response to resistance action.

 - Officers of are not allowed to carry a weapon for any reason outside of training until they have understood department policies and received the proper training.
 It takes an officer about one and a half years to be fully serviceable on their own in the field.

-- DPD officers complete annual weapons qualification checks as well as demonstrate proficiency throughout the year in the use of approved weapons, understanding related department polices, and during agency training sessions.
+- Dublin Police officers complete annual weapons qualification checks as well as demonstrate proficiency throughout the year in the use of approved weapons, understanding related department polices, and during agency training sessions.